Hyphen-ated/HoverPractice/readme.md

 This is a practice tool for doing the [Hover glitch][] in The Legend Of Zelda: A Link To The Past.

-[Download the Window version here][download] (get the latest file that doesn't have "source code" in the name).
+[Download the Windows version here][download] (get the latest file that doesn't have "source code" in the name).
+This tool also works on MacOS; see later in this readme for details.

 [Hover glitch]: https://www.alttp-wiki.net/index.php/Hovering
 [download]: https://www.alttp-wiki.net/index.php/Hovering